manishbhat5/Recommendation-Engine-with-IBM/README.md

 # Recommendation-Engine

 ## Introduction
 This repo contains my first hands-on experience in developing a Recommendation engine using IBM Watson Studio dataset.
-The goal is to recommend the articles to the user using varius types of Recommendation engines that I studied while pursuing my Data Science Nanodegree from Udacity.
+The goal is to recommend the articles to the user using various types of Recommendation engines that I studied while pursuing my Data Science Nanodegree from Udacity.

 ## Contents
 - I.   Exploratory Data Analysis